 Ovarian Cancer

 Ovarian cancer forms in a woman’s ovaries, the reproductive organs that make and release eggs.
-A 2023 systematic review found that asbestos exposure in women increased the risk of death due to ovarian cancer.
+A 2023 systematic review found that asbestos exposure in women increased the risk of death from ovarian cancer.

 Laryngeal Cancer